Graph Parameters, Universal Obstructions, and WQO: Conclusion

 \section{Conclusion}

-In this paper we introduced the notion of universal obstruction of a graph parameter.
+In this paper we introduced a parametric framework in an attempt to bridge the gap between finite obstruction characterizations for $\leqslant$-class properties and the study of graph parameters.
 We remark that all concepts and results of \autoref{prelim}, \autoref{asympotic_view}, and \autoref{general_section} can be directly transferred to any kind of (finite) structures where some notion of ``size'' can be defined.
 This may certainly include directed graphs, hypergraphs, matroids, and other combinatorial structures.